Go directly to the Inventicator™ app.

 If you'd like to speak to Invention City® in detail about your invention we invite you to sign up for a Brutally Honest Review.
 We do the inventication for you, offer you personal feedback about your invention and possibly offer to license or represent your invention.
 Inventions at all stages are considered.

 - Free Benchmark Submission - Inventicate your own invention and a benchmark.
+No feedback or recommendations.

 Go to the Inventicator™ app.